 Here are some interesting facts about Green Shield Stamps:

-• The name “Green Shield” was chosen because the color green was associated with freshness and newness.
+- The name “Green Shield” was chosen because the colour green was associated with freshness and newness.

 Green Shield stamps were a popular and successful sales promotion scheme for many years.
 They were a great way for retailers to reward their customers and encourage loyalty, and they also provided shoppers with a fun and exciting way to save up for gifts.
 However, the scheme eventually declined in popularity, and it was discontinued in 1991.